RakhithJK/rnwood-smtp4dev-wiki/Configuring-Clients.md

 | Username/Password | `<Empty>`.
 Authentication is not required, but will be accepted if your client insists on their configuration

 This is valid for the default configuration for smtp4dev.
-[See configuration information](Configuration) for information on how to check and change this including enable SSL/TLS.
+[See configuration information](Configuration) for information on how to check and change this including how to enable SSL/TLS.